Madhur6/Final-Project/README.md

 - A SPA (single page app) - mail app
 - A network app similar to Twitter in which we can create/like a post, edit our own post, and follow/unfollow people.

-My project is a note-taking app that allows users to create, edit, organize, and delete notes.
+My project is a note-taking app that allows users to create, edit and delete notes.
 It is nowhere close to any of the other projects.
 This is for the distinctiveness.

 About the complexity requirements, my project utilizes Django on the backend and JavaScript on the frontend.
-It is also mobile responsive, as shown in the demo video.

 ## Pages: